Foldable and Traversable

 Traversable: A type class for data structures that can be traversed, applying a function with an Applicative effect to each element.
 It extends both Foldable and Functor and includes functions like traverse and sequenceA.

-Unit: A type with exactly one value, (), used to indicate the absence of meaningful return value, similar to void in other languages.
+Unit: A type with exactly one value, (), used to indicate the absence of a meaningful return value, similar to void in other languages.